-Dr. Mark Barber is an Assistant Professor of Neurology at the Mount Sinai Center for Headache & Facial Pain.
+Dr. Mark Barber is an Assistant Professor of Neurology at the David S. and Ruth L. Gottesman Center for Headache Treatment and Translational Research.
 He is board certified in Neurology and Headache Medicine.

 Dr. Barber received his Bachelor of Arts from Middlebury College and went on to earn a Certificate in Premedical Sciences from Columbia University.
 He then earned his Master of Public Health from Columbia University before completing his Doctor of Medicine (MD) at the University of Connecticut.